How to evaluate a nursing home — beyond the star ratings

 The Isolation Factor

 The biggest threat to your parent's quality of life in a nursing home is isolation.
 Your parent loses their home, their neighbors, their routine.
-They're surrounded by other elderly people who are often disabled, confused, difficult.
+They're surrounded by other elderly people who are often disabled, confused, or difficult to connect with.
 Many nursing homes don't actively work to help residents feel connected to life.
 They manage medical tasks and that's it.

 Some nursing homes have actual programming that engages residents.
 Activities that make sense, not busy work.
 Visitors come in to play music or do art or teach something.
-Residents participate in simple group activities.
+Residents participate in meaningful group activities.
 There's a community happening.
 Some nursing homes have minimal activities.
 There's a TV in the common area and that's about it.
-That's a problem because humans need connection and engagement, and without it, people decline faster.
+According to AARP research on long-term care quality, social engagement and meaningful activity are among the strongest predictors of resident well-being in nursing homes, yet many facilities still prioritize clinical metrics over quality-of-life programming.

 Look for evidence of community.
 Are residents sitting together or are they isolated in rooms?
 Is there a bulletin board with activities listed?
 Is anyone actually participating in activities when you visit?
 Do staff seem to know residents by name?
 Are there visitors coming through?
 Is there a sense that life is happening, or does it feel like people are just waiting?